0xPolygon/polygon-docs/docs/zkEVM/concepts/mfibonacci/verification-scheme.md

 #### Why is FRI fast?

-The FRI protocol is considered fast for the following reasons.
+The FRI protocol is considered fast for the following reasons:

 1. Its resemblance of the ubiquitous Fast Fourier Transforms (FFTs).
 2. The strict linearity of the prover's arithmetic complexity.